DefinitelyTyped/tsd/README.md

 ### Do you have a grunt task to automate some TSD tasks?

 Of course!
-The official plugin is aptly named [grunt-tsd](https://github.com/DefinitelyTyped/grunt-tsd).
+The official plugin is [grunt-tsd](https://github.com/DefinitelyTyped/grunt-tsd).

 ### Where do you keep background and work docs?